Science and technology in Iran: Computer science, electronics and robotics

 The Center of Excellence in Design, Robotics, and Automation was established in 2001 to promote educational and research activities in the fields of design, robotics, and automation.
 Besides these professional groups, several robotics groups work in Iranian high schools.
 "Sorena 2" Robot, which was designed by engineers at University of Tehran, was unveiled in 2010.
 The robot can be used for handling sensitive tasks without the need for cooperating with human beings.
 The robot is taking slow steps similar to human beings, harmonious movements of hands and feet and other movements similar to humans.
 Next the researchers plan to develop speech and vision capabilities and greater intelligence for this robot. the Institute of Electrical and Electronics Engineers (IEEE) has placed the name of Surena among the five prominent robots of the world after analyzing its performance.

 Ultra Fast Microprocessors Research Center in Tehran's Amirkabir University of Technology successfully built a supercomputer in 2007.
 Maximum processing capacity of the supercomputer is 860 billion operations per second.
 Iran's first supercomputer launched in 2001 was also fabricated by Amirkabir University of Technology.
 In 2009, a SUSE Linux-based HPC system made by the Aerospace Research Institute of Iran (ARI) was launched with 32 cores and now runs 96 cores.
 Its performance was pegged at 192 GFLOPS.
 Iran's National Super Computer made by Iran Info-Tech Development Company (a subsidiary of IDRO) was built from 216 AMD processors.
 The Linux-cluster machine has a reported "theoretical peak performance of 860 gig-flops".
-The Routerlab team at the University of Tehran successfully designed and implemented an access-router (RAHYAB-300) and a 40Gbit/s high capacity switch fabric (UTS).
+The Routerlab team at the University of Tehran successfully designed and implemented an access-router (RAHYAB-300) and a 40 Gbit/s high capacity switch fabric (UTS).
 In 2011 Amirkabir University of Technology and Isfahan University of Technology produced 2 new supercomputers with processing capacity of 34,000 billion operations per second.
 The supercomputer at Amirkabir University of Technology is expected to be among the 500 most powerful computers in the world.
 From 1997 until 2017, Iran submitted 34,028 articles about Artificial Intelligence and its usage, ranking it at the 14th place in the world in the area of artificial intelligence (it is the 8th country in the world in AI based on high impact and high citation articles).